-Drivers travelling through Kent in early 2021 should be aware that there is potential for disruption in the event of delays at the border.
+Drivers travelling through Kent should be aware that there is potential for disruption in the event of delays at the border.

 Plan your journey to ensure you take breaks and overnight rest periods before entering Kent.
 This will minimise the risk of hitting drivers’ hours limits.